chronchi/chronchi.github.io/_posts/2022-04-04-dichotomizationpt1.md

 ## [1] 4.86
 ```

-as expected from a the uniform distribution of p-values.
+as expected from the uniform distribution of p-values.

 ## Dichotomizing the continuous variables

-In this step the continuous covariates are dichotomized and means
+In this step the continuous covariate is dichotomized and means
 of the two groups are compared.
-Again we expect an uniform distribution of the p-values.
+Again we expect a uniform distribution of the p-values.
 The trick used
 here is the fact the slope of the linear regression corresponds to the
 difference of means.